systemd

 Each unit is defined and configured using a unit file.
 For example, a unit file may specify the location of an executable file for a service, tell systemd how to start and stop the service and identify any other units that the service depends on.

 Packages typically print their unit files into /usr/lib/systemd/system during installation.
-You should not modify these files.
+Do not modify these files.
 Local unit files go in /etc/systemd/system.
 Transient units are written into /run/systemd/system while programs are running.
 Unit files typically use file extensions like .service or .timer, which depend on the kind of unit it is.

 Files located in the /etc/systemd/system directory have the highest priority.
 It’s the best place to modify the way a unit functions.
 Unit files found in this directory take precedence over any of the other locations on the filesystem.
 It is the safest and most flexible place to modify your system’s copy of a unit file.